bttmly/nba/README.md

 # NBA API
+*Wrapper for the NBA's stats API for the browser or Node*

+## Stability Disclaimer

+This project is in heavy development and is subject to breaking changes without notice.

+## Intro

 As far as I can tell, the NBA's stats API does not have public documentation.
 As such, it's unclear what the acceptable values are for certain query parameters.
 Most of what's in here is based on inspecting the parameters [stats.nba.com](http://stats.nba.com/) uses in its own requests.
 I also took some pointers from the source of [this repo](https://github.com/Caged/nba-player-tracking).
 Suggestions on a more comprehensive approach, or contributions, are extremely welcome.